orangeadam3/terra121/COOL_LOCATIONS.md

 *Half Dome, California, US*
-(Significant degrade in the American continent, Slightly away from the ridge)
+(Significant degrade in the North American continent, Slightly away from the ridge)

 ```
 /tp 3774590.26 2700 -11953321.08